harry-g/jenkinstools/README.md

 ## Setup
 Just configure a multibranch job on this repo (more detailed hints to be documented).
 Then every branch will run a build.
 First run will usually fail as Jenkins needs to parse the Jenkinsfile and e.g. create build parameters.

-The project runs without changes if at leats one Linux and Windows agent is labeled with "OS:Linux" and "OS:Windows".
+The project runs without changes if at least one Linux and Windows agent is labeled with "OS:Linux" and "OS:Windows" and if safe html is enabled as markup formatter.
 Otherwise see section configuration below.

 Furthermore, many scripts will need many script approvals (page "in-process script approvals").
 There are several ways to handle this.
 See https://plugins.jenkins.io/script-security as a starting point and https://plugins.jenkins.io/permissive-script-security/ as a possible, but less secure solution.